vgteam/libbdsg/bdsg/docs/rst/tutorial.rst

     vg view graph.vg --extract-tag PackedGraph > graph.pg

 This also works for ``HashGraph`` and ``ODGI`` files, by replacing ``PackedGraph`` with ``HashGraph`` or ``ODGI``.

+Running the file through ``vg convert`` with vg 1.28.0 or newer will also solve the problem, but could take longer.